jwhitbeck/dendrite/README.md

 [Parquet]: http://parquet.io/

 __Status update__ (March 23, 2018): For personal reasons, I haven't been able to work on this project in the past two years.
-However, I have been accumulating ideas for the next iteration and hope to resume progress later this year.
+However, I have been accumulating ideas for the next iteration.

 [![Build Status](https://travis-ci.org/jwhitbeck/dendrite.png)](https://travis-ci.org/jwhitbeck/dendrite.png)